YoungFaithful/CapacityExpansion.jl/paper/paper.md

 The [``Joulia``](https://github.com/JuliaEnergy/Joulia.jl/) package in Julia provides a modeling framework for electricity systems that optimizes dispatch [@Weibezahn:2019].
 The generation, storage, and transmission capacities have to be provided as exogenous parameters.

+The [``anyMOD``](https://github.com/leonardgoeke/anyMOD.jl/) package in Julia provides a modeling framework energy system models with a focus on multi-period capacity expansion.
+Each energy carrier can be modeled on separate geospacial and temporal sets.

 The [``InfrastructureModels``](https://github.com/lanl-ansi/InfrastructureModels.jl) package in Julia is a combination of multiple steady-state network optimization models to model electricity, gas, and water networks.

 The [``Calliope``](https://github.com/calliope-project/calliope) package in Python provides a framework to develop energy system models [@Pfenninger:2018].
 An experimental back end for JUMP exists with the package [``CalliopeJUMP``](https://github.com/calliope-project/CalliopeJuMP.jl).
 However, the ``CalliopeJUMP`` back end is called from within the ``Calliope`` framework in Python.